 from “All Is Achieved by the Word of God” in The Word Appears in the Flesh

-Since you do believe in God, then you must eat and drink of His word, experience His word, and live out His word.
+Since you do believe in God, then you must eat and drink His words, experience His words, and live out His words.
 Only this can be called belief in God!
 If you say you believe in God with your mouth and yet are unable to put any of His words into practice or to produce any reality, this is not called believing in God.
 Rather, it is “seeking bread to satisfy hunger.”
 Speaking only of trivial testimonies, useless things, and superficial matters, without possessing even the slightest bit of reality: these do not constitute belief in God, and you have simply not grasped the right way of believing in God.
-Why must you eat and drink as much as possible of God’s words?
-If you do not eat and drink of His words but seek only to ascend to heaven, is that believing in God?
+Why must you eat and drink as many as possible of God’s words?
+If you do not eat and drink His words but seek only to ascend to heaven, is that believing in God?
 What is the first step one who believes in God should take?
 By what path does God perfect man?
-Can you be perfected without eating and drinking of the word of God?
-Can you be considered a person of the kingdom without the word of God to serve as your reality?
+Can you be perfected without eating and drinking the words of God?
+Can you be considered a person of the kingdom without the words of God to serve as your reality?
 What exactly does belief in God mean?
-Believers in God should, at the very least, have good behavior on the outside; most important of all is to be possessed of the word of God.
-No matter what, you can never turn away from His word.
-Knowing God and fulfilling His will are all achieved through His word.
-In future, every nation, denomination, religion, and sector will be conquered through the word.
-God will speak directly, and all people will hold the word of God in their hands; by means of this, humanity will be perfected.
-Within and without, the word of God pervades throughout: Humanity will speak God’s word with their mouths, practice in accordance with God’s word, and keep the word of God within, remaining steeped in God’s word both inside and out.
+Believers in God should, at the very least, be well-behaved on the outside; most important of all is to be possessed of the words of God.
+No matter what, you can never turn away from His words.
+Knowing God and fulfilling His intentions are all achieved through His words.
+In future, every nation, denomination, religion, and sector will be conquered through God’s words.
+God will speak directly, and all people will hold the words of God in their hands, and by means of this, humanity will be perfected.
+Within and without, the words of God pervade throughout: Humanity will speak God’s words with their mouths, practice in accordance with God’s words, and keep the words of God within, remaining steeped in God’s words both inside and out.
 Thus will humanity be perfected.
-Those who fulfill the will of God and are able to bear witness to Him, these are the people who possess the word of God as their reality.
+Those who fulfill the intentions of God and are able to bear witness to Him, these are the people who possess the words of God as their reality.

 from “The Age of Kingdom Is the Age of Word” in The Word Appears in the Flesh